Teleportation=Translation: Continuous recovery of black hole information

-In this work, we construct a smooth unitary interpolation to connect the discrete canonical shift with continuous spacetime evolution.
-A central challenge in this construction is ensuring that this interpolation path is canonical rather than arbitrary.
-To resolve this in the Type~III context, we employ the Haagerup–Kosaki framework~\cite{Connes80,Kosaki84} and lift the inclusion to a Type~II$_\infty$ crossed product via Takesaki duality~\cite{Connes80,TakesakiII}.
+In this work, we generalize this paradigm to arbitrary local quantum field theories.
+We construct a mathematically rigorous and physically consistent smooth unitary interpolation that connects the discrete canonical shift with continuous spacetime evolution.
+A central challenge is ensuring that this interpolation path is canonical rather than arbitrary.
+To resolve this in the general Type~III context, we employ the Haagerup–Kosaki framework~\cite{Connes80,Kosaki84} and lift the inclusion to a Type~II$_\infty$ crossed product via Takesaki duality~\cite{Connes80,TakesakiII}.
 Crucially, the conditional expectation in this setting is uniquely determined by the invariance of the reference weights defining the $L^p$-interpolation~\cite{Kosaki84,Takesaki72}.
 This rigidity guarantees that our unitary path is intrinsic to the modular structure of the system.
-Furthermore, by exploiting the analytic properties of modular flow, we ensure the path is sufficiently smooth to define a continuous generator $\widetilde{G}$ as the unique self-adjoint operator associated with this flow.
+Furthermore, by exploiting the analytic properties of modular flow, we ensure the path is sufficiently smooth to rigorously define the infinitesimal generator $\widetilde{G}$ at the interpolation boundary $s=0$ as the unique self-adjoint operator driving this flow.

-Building on this construction, we derive our main result by proving that this generator bears a direct physical identification with the modular momentum.
-Specifically, we establish an exact operator identity asserting that the generator of the teleportation flow equals twice the difference of the modular Hamiltonians ($\widetilde{G}=2P$).
+Building on this construction, we derive our main result: the generator of the teleportation flow bears a direct physical identification with the modular momentum.
+Specifically, we establish an exact operator identity asserting that the infinitesimal generator equals twice the difference of the modular Hamiltonians, $\widetilde{G}=2P$.
 The factor of 2 is dictated by Borchers' commutation relations~\cite{Borchers92}, ensuring consistency with the scaling of modular flows.
-Our proof establishes this equality on a dense core of analytic modular vectors and demonstrates the equality of the closed operators via Nelson's analytic vector theorem~\cite{Nelson59}.
-Furthermore, we quantify the stability of this identification under small deformations using non-commutative $L^p$-theory~\cite{Kosaki84,Kato}.
-On a physical level, this result provides a precise operator-algebraic realization of the \textit{Teleportation=Translation} proposal, demonstrating that information recovery manifests as a continuous geometric translation.
-Finally, to facilitate the verification of this operator identity in complex physical models where direct analysis is challenging, we propose a concrete observable test based on correlation functions.
+Our proof establishes this equality on a dense core of analytic modular vectors and extends it to the closed operators via Nelson's analytic vector theorem~\cite{Nelson59}.
+Moreover, we quantify the stability of this identification under small deformations using non-commutative $L^p$-theory~\cite{Kosaki84,Kato}.